DhabiaKM/Performing-Robots-Final-Project/README.md

 **29th of November 2022**

 Big progress made today!
 We drilled holes to place the battery with zip-ties on the platform, we also secured the the supports even further with cardboard and hot glue from all 8 sides(2 side per support).
 After this, we cut the correct length and width for the front and sides of our robot.
+Then we secured everything with hot glue.

 ![](/batterpack.jpeg)
 ![](/supports3.jpeg)
 ![](/measuring.jpeg)
 ![](/bottombody.jpeg)

+**Goals to Work on Next**:
+- Add cardboard brackets to secure the body cardboard piece to our supports.
+- Add the servos and find the clothes for the robot.

 ## Final Robot Version <a name="Final"></a>